Maria Cosway: Later life

-Cosway eventually returned to the continent, travelled with her brother George Hadfield in Italy, where she lived in the north for three years and then returned to England after her daughter's death at age 6, concentrating on painting, completing several religious pictures for chapels.
+Cosway eventually returned to the Continent, travelled with her brother George Hadfield in Italy, where she lived in the north for three years, and then returned to England after her daughter's death at age six, concentrating on painting, completing several religious pictures for chapels.

 Despite Napoleon's war with England, she travelled to France.
-In Paris Cardinal Joseph Fesch persuaded her to establish a college for young ladies, which she managed from 1803 until 1809.
+In Paris, Cardinal Joseph Fesch persuaded her to establish a college for young ladies in Lyon, which she managed from 1803 until 1809.
 The Duke of Lodi invited her to Italy to establish a convent and Catholic school for girls in Lodi (near Milan).
 She directed the Collegio delle Grazie in northern Italy until her death in 1838.

-In 1821 Cosway briefly returned to England to care for her husband before his death.
+In 1821, Cosway briefly returned to England to care for her husband before his death.
 With the aid of her friend Sir John Soane, she auctioned Richard's large art collection, and used the funds to support the convent school.
-For a short period of time, following the death of Richard Cosway, her close friend Sir John Soane served as the executor to her estate.
+For a short time, following the death of Richard Cosway, her close friend Sir John Soane served as the executor to her estate.

 In a letter to Jefferson (held by the University of Virginia), Cosway mourned the loss of mutual old friends following the death of Angelica Schuyler Church.
 As a tribute to Church, Cosway designed a temple ceiling depicting the Three Graces surrounding her friend's name.
-In June 1826, she wrote to the Italian engraver Giovanni Paolo Lasinio Junior, respecting the publication of her husband's drawings in Florence.
+In June 1826, she wrote to Italian engraver Giovanni Paolo Lasinio, Junior, respecting the publication of her husband's drawings in Florence.

-The end of her life included service at her school, making substantial renovations and additions to the medieval building.
+The end of her life included service at her school, and making substantial renovations and additions to the medieval building.
 Cosway died in 1838 at her school in Lodi.
-Amongst her bequests was one for Charlotte Jones who was a previous student of her husband but who had failing eyesight at the end of her life.
+Amongst her bequests was one for Charlotte Jones, who was a previous student of her husband's, but who had failing eyesight at the end of her life.